muratk5n/thirdwave/en/README.md

 ---

-Interesting to note during WWII when Japan was attacking Soviets, China, US was fine with that.
+Interesting to note during WWII when Japan was attacking Soviets, and China, the US was fine with that.
 After that stalled, and Japan changed focus to the South, the islands, then US put sanctions on Japan cutting its oil (which triggered a Japanese gamble on Pearl Harbor to cripple US while it could take all those resources, US responded).

 But the priority was clear, attack the land-based powers, keep them locked in their places, that's fine..
 If you try to be a naval power